KoHomerHu/unstructured_highdim_bo/README.md

+# Unstructured Methods for High-Dimensional Bayesian Optimization

-# Official repository for "Vanilla Bayesian Optimization Performs Great in High Dimensions"
+(Adapted from the official repository for "Vanilla Bayesian Optimization Performs Great in High Dimensions")

 To run any experiment in the paper: